Michael Lichter presents SKIN & BONES – Tattoo Inspired Motorcycles and Art 2016 at the Buffalo Chip.

 Like tattoos, my paintings tell stories of individuality, freedom and remembrance.

 Aside from cave paintings and early wall art, tattoos are among the earliest forms of art.
-We collect them to celebrate our passions, spirituality, memories, and to mark accomplishments.
+We collect them to celebrate our passions, spirituality, and memories, and to mark accomplishments.
 Each shares a story and connects us to one another.

 I got my first (and only) tattoo in 2007.
 After considering it for a long time, I knew it had to be something profound that meant enough to me to wear for the rest of my life.
 After all, tattoos are a permanent statement.